-Conan local cache Pkg/0.1@user/channel build() package() build/sha1 export\source package/sha1 copy copy export source build/sha2 package/sha2 source() build/shaN package/shaN \$ conan export cmake //or imports generator \$ conan create conanfile.py mylib2.dll conanbuildinfo.cmake mylib.dll User folders
+Conan local cache Pkg/0.1@user/channel build() package() build/sha1 package/sha1 export\source copy copy export source build/sha2 package/sha2 source() build/shaN package/shaN \$ conan export cmake //or imports generator \$ conan create conanfile.pv mvlib2.dll conanbuildinfo.cmake mylib.dll User folders exists).
+Note that there is only one source folder for all the binary packages.
+If when generating the code, there is source code that varies for the different configurations, it cannot be generated using the source() method, but rather needs to be generated using the build() method.